GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/README.md

 Once this tool is finished, incorporate it into your Playbook so that questions about number of vacation days are answered with a number.

+> **Note**
-> **NOTE** The number of vacation days is generated randomly, so it should always be changing.
+> The number of vacation days is generated randomly, so it should always be changing.

 ### Success Criteria

 - There is a new tool for calling an HTTP REST endpoint
 - The agent uses this new endpoint to answer questions about vacation days such as:
    - How many vacation days do I have left?
+   - How much PTO do I have?
+   - How much vacation can I take?
 - Questions about vacation days always return a different number.

 ### Learning Resources